 Chelate metals like magnesium, calcium, copper, zinc, iron, and manganese

-FQs are capable of binding to these metals and remove them out of the cells.
+FQs are capable of binding to these metals and removing them from the cells.

-For examples, the depletion of zinc can impair DNA repair mechanism and further enhance DNA damage.
-Depletion of magnesium is associated with FQ induced arthropathy.
+For example, the depletion of zinc can impair DNA repair mechanisms and further enhance DNA damage.
+Depletion of magnesium is associated with FQ-induced arthropathy.

 Change in gene expression